embray/PyFITS/docs/source/users_guide/users_schema.rst

 Currently `Schema.validate` simply returns `True` if validation succeeds.

 Note also that we never created an *instance* of ``MySchema``.
 We just called ``.validate`` directly on the schema class itself.
-This is the intended usage, and in general there is no reason to create specific instances of schema classes.
+This is an example of a Python `classmethod`, and is the intended usage.
+In general there is no reason to create specific instances of schema classes.
 The class itself contains all the functionality we need.

 What if we want ``FOO`` to always have a *specific* value; not just be an arbitrary string.
 This this case, rather than specifying `str` for the